Manta-Network/docs/docs/calamari/governance_deep_dive.md

 ## Enactment Phase
 Once a referendum passes the chain automatically implements the referendum code using the `pallet_scheduler`.
-There's a delay before the implementation starts so that stake holders can prepare for the change. // TODO: specify the amount of time.
+There's a delay before the implementation starts so that stake holders can prepare for the change.

 As with the previous periods, the Technical Committee can fast-track the delay on external proposals created using the `democracy.externalPropose()` or `democracy.externalProposeDefault()`.

 ## The Treasury
-The Treasury is a reserve of tokens that is controlled by the Council.
-The funds in the treasury are collected through
+The Treasury is a reserve of tokens that is controlled by the Council and used to fund community projects.
+The goal of the is to have a source of funds that can incentivize projects in the network.
+Anyone can submit a treasury spend proposal with a 1% deposit of the total spend amount, and the proposal will be approved or denied by the council.
-1. Transaction fees
-2. Democracy slashing
-3. Treasury slashing.

-// TODO: describe
-* what is democracy / treasury slashing
-* what is the treasury used for
+The funds in the treasury are collected through:
+1. **Transaction fees** - 100% of on-chain transaction fees are transferred to the Treasury.
+2. **Treasury slashing** - when a treasury spend proposal doesn't pass, the deposit amount (1% of the total proposed amount) is "slashed", which means that it is transferred to the Treasury.
+3. **Democracy slashing** - when any democracy proposal is canceled the preimage deposit fee is transferred to the Treasury instead of being returned.

 ## API Reference
 The naming of functions here follows the Substrate invocation method, `[pallet].[extrinsic]`.